dannsam/xenko-docs/manual/input/sensors.md

 > [!Note]
 > For convenience, Xenko provides the system orientation under the Pitch/Yaw/Roll, Rotation Matrix, or Quaternion forms.
-> You can use the form that fits best your needs, but when possible we recommend to use the quaternion form which does
+> You can use the form that best fits your needs, but we recommend to use the quaternion form when possible.
+This form does
 > not suffer from Gimbal lock problem.

 **Access the orientation of your device**